urob/zmk-config/zmk-nodefree-config/README.md

 `ZMK_COMBO` defines new combos.

 **Syntax:** `ZMK_COMBO(name, bindings, keypos, layers)`
-* `name`: a unique identifier string chosen by the user (usually this isn't referenced elsewhere)
+* `name`: a unique identifier string chosen by the user (usually there is not reason to reference this elsewhere)
 * `binding`: the binding triggered by the combo (this can be any stock or previously defined behavior)
 * `keypos`: a list of 2 or more key positions that trigger the combo (e.g., `12 13`).
 Note that the mapping from key positions to keys depends on your keyboard.
-To facilitate the combo set-up and increase portability, this repository provides shortcuts for some popular keyboards.
+To facilitate the combo setup and increase portability, one can use key-position helpers instead.
-  See [below](#key-position-shortcuts) on how to use them.
+  See [below](#key-position-helpers) on how to use them.
 * `layers`: a list of layers for which the combo is active (e.g., `0 1` for the first two layers).
 If set to `ALL` the combo is active on all layers.

 By default, the timeout for combos created with `ZMK_COMBO` is 30ms.
 If `COMBO_TERM` is set prior to calling `ZMK_COMBO`, the value of `COMBO_TERM` is used instead.
-Note: while it is possible to set different timeout for different combos, this is known to cause [issues](https://github.com/zmkfirmware/zmk/issues/905) with overlapping combos and should be avoided.
+Note: while it is possible to set different timeouts for different combos, this is known to cause [issues](https://github.com/zmkfirmware/zmk/issues/905) with overlapping combos and should be avoided.

 #### Example: copy and paste combos